Workshop – Upgrading the Test-Layout

 This layout measures 270 x 60 cm, adding 30 cm to the front of the existing layout, by extending the benchwork accordingly.

 I started reworking the bench work, by simply screwing additional pieces of lumber to the existing frame.
 That however wasn’t a clever idea at all.
-The rigidity was terrible and I elongated the layout by just 5.6 cm and exceeded the height of the ceiling with that, shattering my plan to store it vertically next to the chimney, when not in use.
+The rigidity was terrible and I elongated the layout by about 5.6 cm and thus exceeded the height of the ceiling with that, shattering my plan to store it vertically next to the chimney, when not in use.
 So essentially I will have to make a new frame, but risk destroying already shaped up scenery.
-On the other hand, keeping the current frame will introduce unnecessary weight, which will make handling the thing much more difficult.
+On the other hand, keeping the current frame will introduce unnecessary weight next to the reasons already mentioned, which will make handling the thing much more difficult.

 Split Frame / Modular Layout

-Now I’m thinking of literally cutting it in the middle, which conveniently wouldn’t have a too complex track arrangement to make that work, and gain transportability with that, by creating two 60x135cm modules.
+I’m also considering to literally cutting it in the middle, which conveniently wouldn’t have a too complex track arrangement to make that work, and gain transportability with that, by creating two 60x135cm modules.
+But I don’t think I’ll go this route.
+The whole idea was having a layout, that could be set up in minutes without assembly.
+Essentially just to grab the thing, but it on (foldable) legs and plug the power in.